 I sometimes write about what I’m learning from teaching computer science courses: first an iOS Development course, and now a course of my own design called Mobile Software Development.
-You can see all those posts by visiting the teaching category right here.
+You can see all the posts in the “Designing a Course” series right here!

 When I started writing about how I’m designing this new course, I was planning on a colocated academic quarter, where I would meet the students in a classroom.
 As pandemic has engulfed the world, the University wisely elected to run all of the spring courses online.